The 12 Best Natural Supplements for Hirsutism

 11. Honorary Mention: Melatonin

 There’s a lot of discussion and buzz at the moment around whether or not the maca root can help with hirsutism symptoms.
-Maca contains many chemicals, including fatty acids and amino acids and some women say, they have experienced improvements with regards to PCOS and associated symptoms.
-Those effects, however, are not backed by much medical research at this point in time.
+Other than a few anecdotal stories, those effects, however, are not backed by any medical research at this point in time.
 Click here to learn more about Maca.

 How to Get Started with Supplements for Hirsutism